antfullstack/math-equ/CONTRIBUTING.md

 ## Code style
 - Follow existing code conventions in the project
+- Add docstrings to each function's start that match the project's style.
 - Use 4 spaces for indentation
 - Keep lines under 120 characters
 - Add comments for complex logic